dnsnguy08/Pokemon-Battle/README.md

     WHEN the pokemon battle
     THEN the pokemon shake to visualize a hit
     WHEN a pokemon faints for a player
-    THEN the pokemon HP displays 0 and the card’s background color turns red and the player is presented with the Roll DIce button to summon another random pokemon
+    THEN then the card styling changes
     WHEN a player’s hand reaches 0
     THEN the winning player is highlighted and a form for  player name is displayed WHEN a winner enters their name
-    THEN the names are stores into localStorage and persists on the page
+    THEN the names are stored into localStorage and persists on the page

 ### Screenshot